Emirate of Hakkâri: Origins

 The allegiance of the Hakkâri rulers fluctuated between different overlords in subsequent years.
 Lying on the border between two powerful warring empires, the Ottomans and the Safavids, the Emirs were able to play the interests of one great power against another by simply switching sides, beginning with Izz al-din Shir II’s son, Zahid Beg.
 The following period was turbulent, with much inter-familial conflict in the ruling family.
 Different members sided with different empires and rebellions were launched by Shambo princes against their fathers.
 Thirteen different emirs were crowned within the space of a century.
 After the Ottoman-Safavid wars, the Hakkari no longer had the ability to manoeuvre their Ottoman overlords to their advantage and began to lose power and status.

-In the 1820s, the Emirate of Hakkâri was consumed by a conflict between Nur Allah Beg and Suleiman Beg.
+In the 1820s, the Emirate of Hakkâri was consumed by a conflict between Nurullah Beg and Suleiman Beg.
 Assyrian tribes took sides, with the patriarch Mar Shinum throwing his support behind Suleiman Beg.
 The influence of Western missionaries and their associated governments also unbalanced the religious equilibrium between Christian and Muslim tribes at a time when the Ottoman state was weakened by wars with Russia in 1828-29 and Egyptian ruler Muhammed Ali in 1831.

-Emir Nur Allah Beg of Hakkâri and Muhammed Bedir Khan massacred the Nestorian Assyrians within their lands in 1843 following the encouragement of the Ottoman authorities, who associated them with the growing influence of Western missionaries and of Britain and Russia.
+Emir Nurullah Beg of Hakkâri and Bedir Khan Beg massacred the Nestorian Assyrians within their lands in 1843 following the encouragement of the Ottoman authorities, who associated them with the growing influence of Western missionaries and of Britain and Russia.
 Subsequently, the Ottomans attempted to exert their authority over the Kurdish statelets, resulting in a confrontation between the Ottoman military and the Bedir Khan Kurdish coalition in 1847.
 The Kurdish tribes were defeated, and Bedir Khan sent into exile.